The Home screen is your daily dashboard. It shows:

 Approved Pickup tags mark people authorized to pick up the children from school or activities.
 This creates a shared, documented record of who is authorized.

-Tap any contact card to open it, then tap Edit to update their information or Delete to remove them.
+Tap any contact card to open the Edit Contact modal.
+Update the fields and tap Save Contact.
 Changes affect both parents immediately.

 Tap your profile icon in any tab's header, then find the Invite Co-Parent option.
 Enter their name and email address.
 They'll receive an invitation email with a magic link — when they click it, they're taken directly to a password setup page and joined to your family account automatically.